thomasgeissl/ESP-NOW-MIDI/README.md

 A typical setup requires two ESP-NOW capable boards, where the board connected to your computer needs to be MIDI-capable

 The ESP32-S2 Mini (Lolin S2 Mini) can act as both a receiver and a sender.
 An S3 should also work as a receiver.
-Any other ESP board with Wi-Fi capabilities should work as a sender.
+Any ESP board with Wi-Fi capabilities should work as a sender.

 ## use it basically everywhere
 * the dongle shows up as a class compliant midi controller
-* use it with MAX, pd, any DAW, processing, openFrameworks, any game engine that supports MIDI, ...
+* use it with MAX, pd, any DAW, processing, openFrameworks, any game engine that supports MIDI, ... or even in the browser

 ## usage
 1. Upload the print_mac example to an ESP32-S2 Mini board.
 The MAC address will be printed to via serial, or if you have a display connect to the dongle, you can skip this step, as the mac address will be printed on the display.